Computer-Programming-A/RainArray/README.md

 Optional Extensions
 ---------------------
 * Make an array of colors, so that every drop is a different color, or an array of speeds.
+* Add a little bit of randomness so the drops "wiggle" back and forth as they fall
 * Make other things rain, like snowflakes (using more shape commands) or avatars (using the image commands).
 If you use multiple commands to draw whatever is raining down, consider creating a custom function with parameters instead.
 Have fun and be creative!

 Samples of Student Work